Sexual Violence Prevention

 What We Do

 MESA’s Sexual Violence Prevention program is funded in part by the Rape Prevention Education grant through the Indiana State Department of Health and the U.S. Centers for Disease Control and Prevention.
-Our program enhances statewide sexual violence primary prevention (SVPP) efforts by working collaboratively with communities and stakeholders across Indiana to promote racial, disability, gender, and immigration justice as a means to prevent sexual violence in BIPOC (Black, Indigenous, and people of color), working class, rural, people with disabilities and immigrant communities across Indiana.
+Our program strengthens statewide sexual violence primary prevention (SVPP) efforts by collaborating with communities and stakeholders across Indiana to address factors that contribute to sexual violence.

-MESA’s SVPP efforts focus on reducing risk factors associated with sexual violence across Indiana by providing workshops and webinars, participating on advisory councils, and participating in other capacity-building events.
-We provide our services to community leaders and organizers, Purdue Extension, laborers, service providers, professionals, and other stakeholders.
+MESA’s SVPP initiatives focus on reducing risk factors associated with sexual violence across Indiana by providing workshops and webinars, serving on advisory councils, and participating in capacity-building events.
+We offer services to community leaders, Purdue Extension, laborers, service providers, professionals, and other stakeholders.

 How You Can Help